pedrocor12/pedrocor12/README.md

 # 👋 Hi, I'm Pedro!
 👨🏿‍🎓 Graduate in Computer Science (Artificial Intelligence)<br/>
-💭 Constantly learning more about software engineering, specialising in back-end but never scared to touch front-end and achiquire more knowledge in both sides of the coin.<br/>
+💭 I am continually learning more about software engineering, specializing in back-end development but always eager to explore front-end technologies and acquire knowledge in both areas.<br/>

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->